To register an Expression of Interest form to become a Youth Mentor please go HERE

 A Mentor is also required to report to the Youth Mentoring Coordinator with regular updates regarding the progress of the Mentee, and is encouraged to seek assistance from the agency if the Mentee requires it.
 This is all in an attempt to implement early intervention techniques that will assist the Mentee if/when she may need it.

-Who can become Mentor for the ‘My Way’ Project?
+Who can become Mentor for the ‘Youth’ Project?

 Any woman aged 18- 25, who has a genuine interest in working vulnerable and disadvantaged female youth, can become a Mentor.
 Mentors ideally will have a demonstrated ability in prosocial community engagement, recollections of how they personally overcame barriers and secured education/employment.

 The ‘My Way’ Project provides their service to young females residing in or between the Inner City and Western Sydney.

 How does mentoring help female youth at risk?

 Adolescence is a complicated period for any young person.
 However, when additional factors are involved young females often engage in risk taking behaviours causing them to at risk of entering the criminal justice system.
 Mentoring provides young females with the coping mechanisms, new skills, confidence, and direction to assist them in overcoming various issues, allowing them to understand healthy relationships and boundaries, become contributing members of the community and avoid incarceration.